andrewrk/libsoundio/README.md

  0. Allow calling functions from outside the callbacks as long as they first call lock and then unlock when done.
  0. Should pause/resume be callable from outside the callbacks?
+ 0. device.name -> device.id, device.description -> device.name
+ 0. PulseAudio: when opening a device start it corked that way we can get accurate buffer readings
  0. clean up API and improve documentation
     - make sure every function which can return an error documents which errors it can return